-Top 18 most beautiful places and sights on the Costa Brava
+Top 18 of the most beautiful places and sights on the Costa Brava

-Below you will find the most beautiful town on the Costa Brava of AZ and their unparalleled sights!
+Below you will find the most beautiful towns on the Costa Brava from A to Z and their unparalleled sights!

 However, the really big eye-catcher from Begur is the old fort dating from the 10th century which is spectacular to explore.
 Do not forget to bring your swimming gear during your visit.
 The magical bays around the hill on which Begur is located are wonderful for a refreshing dip!

-The center of Blanes also has a rich history, while walking through it historic heart of Blanes will je beautiful architectural masterpieces as gothic fountains, medieval churches and modernist houses from the golden age.
+The center of Blanes also has a rich history, while walking through the historic heart of Blanes you willfind beautiful architectural masterpieces as gothic fountains, medieval churches and modernist houses from the golden age.
 The most famous landmark of Blanes, however, it is located on a hill Castle of Sant Joan.
-The first traces of this immense fortress go back to the 11e century and although today only one tower and part of a wall can be admired, it remains an extremely interesting sight to visit on the Costa Brava!
+The first traces of this immense fortress go back to the 11th century and although today only one tower and part of a wall can be admired, it remains an extremely interesting sight to visit on the Costa Brava!

 Want to learn more about Blanes?
-Then read on at: Things to do in Blanes: Top 20 best activities!
+Then read on: Things to do in Blanes: Top 20 best activities!

-It is located in the northernmost part of the Costa Brava, near the Cap de Creus National Park historic fishing village of Cadaques.
+Located in the northernmost part of the Costa Brava, near the Cap de Creus National Park lays the historic fishing village of Cadaques.
 The white houses around the village church, the narrow streets, cozy terraces and the fishing boats in the bay make Cadaques always a popular place for artists.
-Next Salvador Dalí Artists such as Federico García Lorca, Pablo Picasso and Joan Míro also liked to come here.
-However, Dali really left his mark here!
+Besides Salvador Dalí , artists such as Federico García Lorca, Pablo Picasso and Joan Míro also liked to come here.
+However, Dali really left his footprints here!

 5. Cap de Creus

 In the northern part of the Costa Brava, near the towns of Llançà, Cadaqués and Roses, you will find one of the largest natural parks in Catalonia: Cap de Creus.
-You can reach Cap de Creus by car from Cadaqués via a country road with many sharp turns, but also by walk.
-You can enjoy here a beautiful walk or bike ride with different routes through the mountain landscape with rocks along the sea and visit an old lighthouse containing an eco-museum.
+You can reach Cap de Creus by car (car rental in Lloret? then look here) from Cadaqués via a country road with many sharp bends, but also on foot.
+You can enjoy a beautiful walk or bike ride through different routesby the mountain landscape with rocks along the sea and visit an old lighthouse containing an eco-museum.

 6. Caminos de Ronda